jingjing-0919/Edge-Quantile-Queries/README.md

 We use other branches to control the simulation of base stations, mobility data, etc.

-We are making efforts on
+Our programs support sockets for a distributed deployment.
-integrating an RPC (Remote Call Procedure) Framework for real-world scenario deployment.
+Still, we are making efforts on integrating an RPC (Remote Call Procedure) Framework for real-world scenario deployment.